Blocks

 The first step in using blocks is to create one.

-1. Navigate to Experience > Content types and select Add content type.
+1. Navigate to Experience > Content types and select Add content type and choose Block type from the dropdown.

 2. Enter your information in the fields presented as necessary for the block you are trying to create.

-5. Click Save on the bottom of the dialog to update the content type configuration.
-To add a new field you can also select Save and add another option in the button dropdown.
+4. Click Accept on the bottom of the dialog to update the block type configuration.
+To add a new field you can also select Accept and add another option in the button dropdown.

-6. After all the content type updates are complete, make sure to save the content type to apply your changes.
+5. After all the block type updates are complete, make sure to save the block type to apply your changes.

-Next, you'll add the block to a content structure.
+Next, you'll add the block to a content type or component.

 Blocks can be added to content types as fields or to a component as parameters.

 Blocks can also be nested to allow for structures where elements are grouped.
-To continue the e-commerce coffee site example, there could be recipes for different ways to make coffee with different coffee makers.
-You could use a block to create a step block to grind the beans, and within that a nested step block for the different grinds needed for different brewing methods.
+For example, in a recipe, you could use a block to represent each step in the instructions, and within each step, a nested block for sub-steps or for listing the specific ingredients needed for that step.

 nested-blocks